arcus/DART_Community_of_Practice/data_challenges/explore_github.md

 > A repository contains all of your project's files and each file's revision history.
 You can discuss and manage your project's work within the repository.

-This discussion is happening inside of a repository, the [repo name](link/to/repo).
+This discussion is happening inside of a repository, the [DART_Community_of_Practice](https://github.com/arcus/DART_Community_of_Practice).

 #### Version Control in GitHub

 GitHub makes version control easier because you can see exactly what you or someone else changed in a file.
-For example take a look at the [record of the change to this file where this link was added](add/link/here).
+For example take a look at the [record of the changes that have been made to the file containing this Data Challenge](add/link/here).

 As you explore GitHub, you can dig into what has been changed as well as who changed and exactly when it was changed.
+If you look closely enough, you can even find how this repository was created from a prototype repository.

 ### Open Source Projects